Stephen M. Wolownik: Biography

 He later moved to Los Angeles, where he received a master's degree in ethnomusicology from the University of California, Los Angeles.
 While there, he founded another balalaika group, the Odessa Balalaikas.
 Later, he founded balalaika groups in Houston and Atlanta.

 After returning to Philadelphia from Los Angeles, Wolownik received a master's degree in library science from Drexel University, whereupon he worked as a reference librarian at the Lippincott Library of the Wharton School.
 He also co-founded two more balalaika ensembles, The Balalaika Russe and The Gypsy Balalaikas, the members of both of which were from the Philadelphia area.

 Wolownik also continued directing the Penn Balalaika Orchestra until its demise in 1996.

-He later moved to Mount Laurel, New Jersey, where he was an assistant library director at the Mount Laurel Public Library until his death in 2000.
+He later moved to Mount Laurel, New Jersey, where he was an assistant library director at the Mount Laurel Public Library until his death.
+Wolownik died on May 18, 2000, at the age of 52 at his home in Delran Township, New Jersey.
 Wolownik is buried in Lawn Croft Cemetery in Linwood, Pennsylvania, in the shadow of his boyhood home.